Best Things to do in Depoe Bay – Oregon

 Depoe Bay, a small town located along a rugged rocky stretch of coastline off Highway 101 offers some of Oregon’s best whale watching, the world’s smallest navigable harbor and an obvious love of pirate lore.
+I loved my visit to this coastal town and here are my favorite things to do in Depoe Bay.

-Lodging in Depoe Bay is void of any chains, offering everything from motels, hotels, bed and breakfasts to vacation rentals.
+Lodging in Depoe Bay is void of any chains, offering everything from motels, hotels, bed, and breakfasts to vacation rentals.
 For a homey experience, Harbor Lights Inn is an ideal choice.
 Located, as you might guess–in the harbor–this immaculate inn offers charming rooms with views of the bay, the bridge, pacific ocean and part of downtown.

 Owners Bob and Beni make their guests comfortable and go out of their way in the morning to serve a gourmet breakfast with choices like eggs Benedict, hash brown casserole, French toast topped with fresh strawberry compote and homemade whipped cream as well as oatmeal pancakes topped with sautéed apples.